TheMarvelousWhale/Nameless-e-Boards_SCDFXIBM/Setup.md

 - The main routing will be from 2 POST routes. ('./updateDocument') is used by rpi endpoints to update the Cloudant DB and ('./retrieveDocument') is used by React to retrieve data.
 - Double check your cloudant credential in Flask

-*-- Notes: please ensure pipfile and pipfile.lock are properly defined as they gave us a 10 hours debugging session --*
+*-- Notes: please ensure pipfile and pipfile.lock are properly defined as they gave us a 10 hours debugging session*

 4. React Web App